 - 1. Did you modify the appsettings.json or provide an override file in the settings directory to configure the database connection and authorization code? - 2.
 Did you install the ASP.NET Core Hosting Bundle? - 3.
 Did you restart IIS after installing it? - 4.
 Are you sure the shared directory has write permissions for the process running IIS?
 Once the application starts, it will create a "logs" directory there so you will know if the Web server can write to this directory once you see the "logs" directory present.
 Check that "logs" directory to see if there are any errors written out to the log file. - 5.
+Do you see something in the logs about "A connection was successfully established with the server, but then an error occurred during the pre-login handshake"?
+Try adding Encrypt=false; to the end of your SQL Server connection string. - 6.
 If the Web process can write to the shared directory, you can edit the Web.config file aspNetCore tag to set stdoutLogEnabled="true" and stdoutLogFile=".\shared\stdout".
-When you restart IIS it should write a log file starting with "stdout" that you can examine to see if any errors are being written to it. - 6.
+When you restart IIS it should write a log file starting with "stdout" that you can examine to see if any errors are being written to it. - 7.
 Microsoft's Troubleshoot ASP.NET Core on IIS page will walk you through some typical troubleshooting steps.